Alan-Gomes/mcspring-boot/README.md

 all command and event executions are (almost) in the same thread without any definition of the sender in context (aka who triggered the event/command).

-To circumvent this limitation and allow the identification of the sender, this starter implements the `ServerContext`, a bean that stores senders based on the current thread id.
+To circumvent this limitation and allow the identification of the sender, this starter implements the `Context`, a bean that stores senders based on the current thread id.
 Since almost every execution is in the same thread (the main server thread), it is safe to store a single user per time, if the execution is asynchronous, it will use another context.